private-compute-infra-toolkit/hats/client/README.md

         missing.

-        Run the following to get a list of build dependencies and install the missing ones: `$ apt-rdepends --build-depends --follow=DEPENDS qemu` You might not be able to use QEMU binaries built on your workstation or cloudtop.
+        Run the following to get a list of build dependencies and install the missing ones: `$ apt-rdepends --build-depends --follow=DEPENDS qemu`.
+        You may need to install `apt-rdepends` first.
+You might not be able to use QEMU binaries built on your workstation or cloudtop.

     *   Download and compile QEMU:

         ```shell
         $ wget https://download.qemu.org/qemu-9.2.0-rc3.tar.xz